 To my mother.
 Though you have been gone for over 30 years, your love and lessons stay with me.
 You taught me to work hard and instilled in me a passionate curiosity about the world.
 Your example and love still sustain me.
 To my father.
 You have always been someone I looked up to for how you moved through life, constantly overcoming the obstacles in front of you with a positive outlook.
 You were up to any challenges placed in front of you, and you met them all.
 I will never forget your smile and the light in your eyes.

 To my children.
-For those times, when dad was working on the book, and you needed something, I don't regret stopping to help.
-For the laughter, the sledding, the trips and for just hanging out.
+For those times when dad was working on the book, and you needed something, I don't regret stopping to help.
+For the laughter, the sledding, the trips, and for just hanging out.
 I thank you.
 Your presence and sense of fun make life worth living.

 Finally, to my wife.
 Thank you for your patience, as I spent many nights at the computer, instead of with you.
 For your sage advice, when I came up against a difficult problem.
-For your encouragement, when I feared I would never get it done.
+For your encouragement when I feared I would never get it done.
 And for your love, that makes everything I do worthwhile.

 To all the friends who gave me advice and encouragement on the book, I owe you one, especially those of you who read preliminary copies and gave me advice.
-I cannot say how much it meant to me to have your guidance, your excitment, and counsel.
+I cannot say how much it meant to me to have your guidance, your excitement, and counsel.